kubedl-io/kubedl/console/README.md

             ]
          }'
     ```
-2. authorize: You can input some accounts into `users` in ConfigMap below, so that dashboard would check `uid` and `password` when login.
+2. authorize: You can input some accounts into `users` in ConfigMap above, so that dashboard would check `uid` and `password` when login.
     ``` yaml
     apiVersion: v1
      kind: ConfigMap
      metadata:
          namespace: kubedl-system
-         name: kubedl-auth-config
+         name: kubedl-option-config
      data:
+        images:
+               ...
         users: '{
             "admin":{
             "uid":"admin",